schmoesta/lambdarama/README.md

 - project management with [hatch](https://hatch.pypa.io/1.9/)
 - opinionated, strict and automatic enforcement of code style - less room to argue, more time to be productive

+**This is all still very much a work in progess.
+Please use at your own risk and expect things to break.**

 ---

 **Table of Contents**